TYPO3-Teams-Documentation/T3o-Team/Documentation/LocalEnvironment/Manual/Index.rst

 - PHP 8.1 or higher
 - MariaDB or MySQL database
 - Web server (Apache/Nginx)
-- Node.js 14 (for frontend asset building)
+- Node.js 18 LTS or higher (for frontend asset building)
 - All TYPO3 12.4 LTS requirements

 **Optional for TER Project**